This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 The foods that you want to avoid when trying to gain weight include:

 - White sugar: The truth is that sugar is bad for you and will destroy your body if you eat too much of it.
-Eating white, refined sugar will only lead to cardiovascular disease, metabolic diseases, leaky gut, diabetes, fatigue and unhealthy weight gain.
+Eating white, refined sugar can lead to cardiovascular disease, metabolic diseases, leaky gut, diabetes, fatigue and unhealthy weight gain.
 Avoid foods that contain added or artificial sugars and sweetened beverages.
-(12)

 - Refined carbohydrates: Refined carbohydrates are fake foods that have been stripped of their nutrients and enter the bloodstream like an injection of sugar.
 Eating refined carbs triggers the release of insulin, which converts sugar into stored fat instead of supplying your body with fuel to build muscle.
 Turning to refined carbs to gain weight will also affect your insulin, cholesterol and triglyceride levels in a negative way.
 Stay away from white bread, white pasta, white rice, baked goods, cereals and refined grains.